-Fall term will take on the form of various workshops highlighting different aspects of the Manitoba K-8 Drama Framework and the development of the dramatic artist; Drama Language and Performance Skills, Creative Expression in Drama, Understanding Drama in Context, and Valuing Drama Experience.
+The first unit will take on the form of various workshops highlighting different aspects of the Manitoba K-8 Drama Framework and the development of the dramatic artist; Drama Language and Performance Skills, Creative Expression in Drama, Understanding Drama in Context, and Valuing Drama Experience.

 Pacing of the classes as well as emphasis on topics will be determined to a large extent by the students themselves.

-Winter Term: Theatre Arts and Education
+Middle & Senior Years: Theatre Arts & Education

-This term will explore how dramatic principles can enrich the personal lives of all the students.
+This unit will explore how dramatic principles can enrich the personal lives of all the students.
 Some topics to be covered include creating and rehearsing improv and theatre groups; putting on plays and scene nights; and Theatre of the Oppressed.

-This term will also emphasize basic dramatic theory regarding how to analyze blocks of text for realistic monologue and scene work.
+This unit will also emphasize basic dramatic theory regarding how to analyze blocks of text for realistic monologue and scene work.
 The theories of Stanislavski and various other realists will be explored within this context.
 Students will be expected to apply such techniques to an established scene, rehearse it, and present it to the class.

-A brief unit on Augusto Boal will be introduced with the intent of diverse classroom integration of his techniques.
+A brief workshop on Augusto Boal will be introduced with the intent of diverse classroom integration of his techniques.
 The unit will culminate with a collective exploration of chosen topics.